KaasJ/resume/readme.md

 # Resume experiment
-Experiment with both resume-cli and bash script.
+Experimenting with both resume-cli and a bash script.

 ## how to run
   * npm install